muratk3n/thirdwave/en/tweets/2020/week33.md

 I dont understand how hobbiest keeps building the small stuff but never move on to bigger stuf...
 Model Chinook is awesome.
 But u know what's more awesome?
 A big-ass Chinook!

 ---

-Telling ya, Titan is the shit.
-Or O'Neil cylinders.

-Apparently A. C. Clarke’s novel *Imperial Earth* has some good info.

----